LiskArchive/lisk-legacy-docs/examples.md

 First, let's reuse the script [create_sendable_transaction.js](https://github.com/LiskHQ/lisk-sdk-examples/blob/development/scripts/create_sendable_transaction_base_trs.js) which we already described in [step 6 of Hello World app](#6-interact-with-the-network).

-We can use this function in our script for printing a sendable Cashback transaction object:
+We can use this function in our script for printing a sendable cashback transaction object:

 ```js
 //print_sendable.js